Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

+Two consecutive boundary divisors intersect transversely at the corresponding torus-fixed point, with intersection multiplicity \(+1\).
+These torus-fixed points are exactly the zero-dimensional orbits of the torus action.
+All other orbits, apart from the dense torus itself, are copies of \(\C^*\); each is obtained from a boundary divisor by removing its two fixed points.

+The second cohomology of \(X\) is generated by the classes \([D_j]\), with the two linear relations encoded by the fan:

+where \(v_j\) is the primitive vector spanning the ray corresponding to \(D_j\).
+The odd cohomology groups vanish.
+Thus the intersection form is determined by the self-intersections \([D_j]^2\).
+These are read directly from the fan: if \(v_{j-1}\) and \(v_{j+1}\) are the primitive generators of the two rays adjacent to \(v_j\), with the rays indexed cyclically, then

+Blowing up a point is the basic birational transformation of complex surfaces.
+Abstractly, one replaces a point by the projectivization of the corresponding tangent space.
+Locally, this is the blow-up of \(\C^2\) at the origin, realized as the total space of the tautological line bundle over \(\C P^1\).
+In other words, the point is replaced by a Riemann sphere whose self-intersection is \(-1\).

+For toric surfaces, blowing up a torus-fixed point has a simple fan description.
+Suppose the fixed point is the intersection of two boundary divisors \(D_j\) and \(D_{j+1}\), corresponding to adjacent rays spanned by primitive vectors \(v_j\) and \(v_{j+1}\).
+Then the blow-up is obtained by adding the new ray spanned by

+The corresponding boundary divisor has self-intersection \(-1\).
+Conversely, contracting this divisor is the toric blow-down.
+For example, Example~\ref{ex_toric}(1) is obtained from Example~\ref{ex_toric}(2) with \(d=1\) by deleting the ray spanned by \((0,1)\).

-The second cohomology of a compact smooth complex surface has a distinguished class -- the canonical class\footnote{It is often useful to work with singular surfaces as well.
-For isolated surface singularities, the canonical class is well-defined if all its singular points are of ADE-type, which refers to a Dynkin diagram encoding the structure of minimal resolution of such a singularity.
-Only A-type appears in the toric surface case, and the canonical class can be represented again by the opposite of the sum of all boundary divisors.}, which may be defined topologically as the first Chern class of the cotangent bundle.
-In the toric situation, this class can be represented by the minus sum of classes of all boundary divisors, i.e. $K_X=-\sum_j[D_j].$ This is most elegantly explained by considering an explicit section of the second exterior power of the cotangent bundle, i.e. the holomorphic logarithmic two-form $d\log z_1\wedge d\log z_2,$ which extends from the algebraic torus to $X$ as a meromorphic form with simple poles along all the boundary divisors.
-From the general perspective of algebraic geometry, the self-intersection of $K$ is quite important, and for us, on the one hand, it corresponds to the opposite of residue of the tropical zeta function of a polygon dual to the fan of the toric surface under consideration, and, on the other hand, to the time-derivative of the lattice perimeter of the tropical wave front.
+The second cohomology of a compact smooth complex surface contains the canonical class.\footnote{It is often useful to work with singular surfaces as well.
+For isolated surface singularities, the canonical class is well defined when the singular points are of ADE type.
+Only \(A\)-type singularities appear for toric surfaces, and in this case the canonical class can again be represented by the negative of the sum of all boundary divisors.} Topologically, this is the first Chern class of the cotangent bundle.
+In the toric case,